Skip to content

 6,000,000.00 €

-Reducing marine litter: What are the actual challenges in Ecuador?
+Reducing marine litter: What are the challenges in Ecuador?

 The challenges of marine litter reduction in Ecuador are manifold.
 Especially in rural areas, there is a lack of resources and infrastructure for the effective collection and disposal of waste.
 It means that waste often ends up uncontrolled in the water.
 Estimates from the 1990s show that 2.7 million tons of waste are produced on the coast of Ecuador every year, of which 828,000 tons are not collected.
 The exact amount of marine litter is difficult to quantify due to a lack of official information.